luisCermeno/network/README.md

 2. Open localhost/[ANYPORT] in your web browser

-You can replace ANYPORT for the port of your election in your local machine.
+Replace ANYPORT for the port of your election in your local machine.Example: `docker run -p 8000:8000 luiscermeno/network`

 ## Runtime
 python=3.10.4